 How to cope with going bald?

 Now that you have learnt all the necessary information about the causes, stages and signs of hair loss, you are most probably interested in how to cope with balding.
 Normally, for most of the people, who just started to lose hair, the most preferable resolution is reversing balding.
 But, before trying any type of treatment, it is appropriate to see a doctor in order to get proper professional advice and avoid possible health problems in the future.

-Unfortunately, in many cases, hair loss can’t be reversed and you should make a decision: either hide the baldness or shave the hair off.
+Unfortunately, in many cases, hair loss can’t be reversed and you should make a decision: either hide the baldness or shave the hair off and cope with hair loss at a young age.
 There are some well-known ways of hiding the fact of losing hair, such as wearing hats or keeping your hair short, but none of them is a permanent solution in this state.
 Besides, women proved many times embracing baldness looks far better than embracing a comb-over.
 Being confident is the key to deal with balding!

 Let’s see what women advise their dads, friends and boyfriends going bald: